matthewstidham/uudata/README.md

 First project of UU developers.
 This project involes using UUA provided data to create maps of the various locations of UU churches.

-# Have a new idea?
+# Have a New Idea?

 Add it as an issue! and we will discuss it in the gitter chat!